EjderAysun/The-floor-is-lava/README.md

 ---
 ## Status
-Released; project is complete, but might receive some updates
+~~Released; project is complete, but might receive some updates~~
+Project is complete

 ---
 ## Version